Rail transport in Indonesia: Mining and oil transport

 In Sebelimbingan, Pulau Laut, South Borneo there is a relic Dutch coal mine.
-At that time, a railway line was built from the mine site which was used to transport coal to the port and later brought it to the Netherlands.
-Now the mines and railroad tracks are just ruins.
-In addition, in several other areas in South Kalimantan mining railway lines have also been built, such as in Amuntai, Martapura, several other places.
+A railway line was built from the mine site which was used to transport coal to the port and later shipped to the Netherlands.
+Now the mines and railroad tracks are in ruin.
+In several other areas in South Kalimantan mining railway lines have also been built, such as in Amuntai, Martapura and several other places.

 In the Pengaron area, Hulu Sungai, South Kalimantan there is also a lorry train route which is used to transport coal.

 Tarakan is an island located in the northernmost part of the east coast of 'Dutch' Borneo.
 Under the island in 1905 oil was found.
 With Tarakan Koetai produced a significant percentage of the oil from the Archipelago.
 This proportion rose to almost 55% in 1914 to over 70% in 1925.
 From 1928 however, the share due to the strong growth of Sumatra's oil production.
 The production and processing of the oil was in Borneo in the hands of the Batavian Petroleum Maatschappij (BPM), a subsidiary of the partnership 'Royal' / Shell.
 In 1929 there were 4000 coolies, especially Javanese, the Tarakan island while 170 staff were European.
 There are also several train lines here which are used for transporting oil to the ship dock.

 Until around the 1950s, the oil refinery that is now owned by Pertamina in Balikpapan still operated mini trains with small track gauges to transport oil from the refinery to the port.
 Currently there is no relic left.